 The pressure sensors in the sensor end are individually calibrated.
 During calibration, raw pressure sensor data is collected at multiple pressures and temperatures over the calibrated range of the logger (see Specifications).
-This data is used to generate calibration coefficients that are stored in the sensor end's non-volatile memory.
-The calibration coefficients are then checked to be sure that the logger meets its stated accuracy over the calibrated range.
-The pressure sensor can be used at pressures and temperatures that are outside of the calibrated range, but the accuracy cannot be guaranteed.
+This data is used to generate calibration coefficients stored in the sensor end's non-volatile memory.
+The calibration coefficients are checked to be sure the logger meets its stated accuracy over the calibrated range.
+The pressure sensor can be used at pressures and temperatures that are outside of the calibrated range, but its accuracy cannot be guaranteed.